philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to engage or integrate your students in your group
 * How to make sure your students finish on time
 * How to keep in contact with your students after they finish
+* How to write letters of recommendation/references for your past lab members (thanks Archa Fox/@AFox_Perth!)

 # Politics